Paul Winchell: Personal life

-Winchell had three children: a son, Stacy Paul Winchell; a daughter, Stephanie, from his first marriage to Dorothy "Dottie" Movitz; and a daughter, April Winchell (the current voice of Clarabelle Cow), who is a comedian and voice actress, from his second marriage to actress Nina Russel.
+Winchell had three children: a son, Stacy Paul Winchell; a daughter, Stephanie, from his first marriage to Dorothy "Dottie" Movitz; and a daughter, April Winchell (the current voice of Clarabelle Cow), who is a comedian and voice actress, from his second marriage to actress-writer Nina Russell.
 His third wife was the former Jean Freeman.

-Winchell's autobiography, Winch (2004), exposed many details of Winchell's life that had previously been kept private, including early stories of an abused childhood, a long history of depression and at least one mental breakdown which resulted in a short stint in an institution.
+Winchell's autobiography, Winch (2004), exposed many details of Winchell's life that had previously been kept private, including early stories of an abusive childhood, a long history of depression, and at least one mental breakdown, which resulted in a short stint in an institution.
+The book revealed the bad treatment Winchell had received from his mother for a considerable period, and the mental impact that continued to negatively affect him for decades after his mother's death (Clara Wilchinski died in 1953 when she was 58 years old, and Paul was 30).
 The autobiography caused a major estrangement between Winchell and his children, prompting daughter April to publicly defend her mother, who was negatively portrayed in the book.

 After writing in God 2000: Religion Without the Bible (1982) that religion brought more chaos to humanity than any "other invention of man", Winchell expressed deist opinions within his 2004 book Protect God.

 Death

-Winchell died on June 24, 2005, at the age of 82, from natural causes in his sleep at his home in Moorpark, California, after years of recurring mental problems that came from his youth.
+Winchell died on June 24, 2005, at the age of 82, from natural causes in his sleep at his home in Moorpark, California.

-He authored a large and detailed autobiography called "Winch The Autobiography" published April 2004, at age 81, which revealed the bad treatment he had from his mother for a considerable period, and the mental impact that continued to negatively affect him for decades after his mother's death (Clara Wilchinski died in 1953 when she was only 58 years old, and Paul was 30).

 He was survived by his wife, his children, and three grandchildren.
 His remains were cremated, and his ashes scattered over his home property.

-He was estranged from his children, and they were not immediately informed of his death.
+Winchell was estranged from his children, and they were not immediately informed of his death.
 Upon learning of it, April posted an entry on her website:

 I got a phone call a few minutes ago, telling me that my father passed away yesterday.
 A source close to my dad, or at least, closer than I was, decided to tell me himself, instead of letting me find out on the news, which I appreciate.
 Apparently a decision had been made not to tell me, or my father's other children.
 My father was a very troubled and unhappy man.
 If there is another place after this one, it is my hope that he now has the peace that eluded him on earth.

-Jim Cummings took on the role of Tigger full-time starting with The Tigger Movie (2000) after Winchell was rejected by the studio as they thought at that time that his voice and energy sounds and felt too old for the role of the character (at the time of the production of this movie Winchell was 75/76 years old).
+Jim Cummings took on the role of Tigger full-time starting with The Tigger Movie (2000) after Winchell was rejected by the studio as it thought at that time that his voice and energy sounded and felt too old for the role of the character (at the time of the production of this movie Winchell was 75 years old).
 Tom Kenny and Peter Woodward took on the role of Dick Dastardly and Hank Azaria, Rainn Wilson, and Mark Irons took on the role of Gargamel.